langpatrol/langpatrol/CONTRIBUTING.md

 ## License

 By contributing, you agree that your contributions will be licensed under the same license as the package you're modifying:
-- `@langpatrol/engine`: Elastic License 2.0
-- All other packages: Elastic License 2.0
+- All packages: MIT License

 See [LICENSE-FAQ.md](./docs/LICENSE-FAQ.md) for details.